uwituzeb/linear-regression-model/README.md

 PayPredict is a flutter based mobile application that uses machine learning to predict salaries based on various employee attributes.
 Using a trained model, the app provides salary estimates according to the employee information such as job title, education, experience, and performance.
 The app promotes fair compensation, career development, and informed decision-making in the job market hence promoting Job Creation in terms of Decent Work and Quality Education.

+## Dataset

+To create the linear regression model for the salary prediction API, (dataset)[https://www.kaggle.com/datasets/nilimajauhari/glassdoor-analyze-gender-pay-gap] was used, sourced from the Kaggle platform.
+The dataset taken from glassdoor, contains the base pay for different job roles which makes it a perfect fit for the model necessary for salary prediction.
+The dataset contains about 9000 columns of data

 ## Features

 - Uses a trained linear regression model for accurate salary estimates